syedsalman3753/kvm/docs/2-createVms/createCentos7BaseVm.md

 * centos7Base is the VM from which every other VM is created for mosip installation.

+Follow these directions when they come up during OS installation.

+* When the install centos install instructions come up, use Text Mode (Not VNC)
+* Set time zone asia / kolkata
+* set up NTP: use this server address: ntp-b.nist.gov
+* Software selection: minimum install
+* Set root password to mosipuser
+* Set a user as mosipuser, password mosipuser
+* Use defaults for installation destination

-* Follow these directions when they come up during OS installation.
+Follow these directions when they come up during OS installation.

 ### I. Select "Use text mode" not VNC & then Enter